 #1 – The pump is not circulating water

 A lack of water circulation usually points to a seized propeller in the pump.
 If this is the case, you may also hear a vibrating noise coming from the pump.
 Alternatively, there may be an issue with the motor; especially if the pump is hot to the touch.

 If your pump is in good working order otherwise, a gentle tap should free the seized components.
 However, if the problem keeps recurring, your pump has likely reached the end of its useful service life, and you’ll need to get a replacement.

-If you hear any unusual noises coming from the boiler pump and your boiler is locking out, chances are there’s an airlock in the device.
+If you hear any unusual noises coming from the pump and your boiler is locking out, chances are there’s an airlock in the device.

 Luckily, the fix is simple — if your pump has a bleed screw, all you have to do is turn it to release the trapped air.
 When the hissing stops, and a small amount of water leaks out, the airlock should be gone and you can close the bleed screw.

 #3 – There’s a leak from the pump

 Boiler pumps can leak for various reasons, such as blown seals, corrosion, or the pump coming loose.